These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to bring documentation of the specific type of surgery performed

-Why: The DBQ has separate rating fields for wide local excision with or without significant alteration of size/form, simple mastectomy, modified radical mastectomy, radical mastectomy, and axillary/sentinel lymph node excision.
+The DBQ has separate rating fields for wide local excision with or without significant alteration of size/form, simple mastectomy, modified radical mastectomy, radical mastectomy, and axillary/sentinel lymph node excision.
 Each carries different rating implications.
 If the examiner cannot confirm the specific procedure, the wrong rating category may be applied.

-Do this instead: Bring your operative reports and pathology reports to the exam.
+Instead: Bring your operative reports and pathology reports to the exam.
 Know whether your surgery was a lumpectomy (wide local excision), simple mastectomy, modified radical mastectomy, or radical mastectomy, and whether significant alteration of size or form occurred.
 This directly determines your rating category under DC 7627/7630.

 Impact: Surgical residual ratings under DC 7627/7630